Grants Policy

 2. Who can apply

-2.1 To be eligible to apply for Grants and Funding from the Council, the applicant must be able to provide and/or meet the following criteria:
+2.1 To be eligible to apply for funding from the Council, the applicant must be able to provide and/or meet the following criteria:

 a.
 Be a voluntary/not for profit/community group providing a service or activity for the benefit of the residents of Workington.